-- When drilling, always apply pressure in a straight line with the bit, but do not push hard enough to stall the motor or deflect the bit. - IF THE DRILL STALLS: - RELEASE TRIGGER SWITCH IMMEDIATELY, remove drill bit from work, and determine cause of stalling. - DO NOT DEPRESS TRIGGER SWITCH ON AND OFF IN AN ATTEMPT TO START A STALLED DRILL-THIS CAN DAMAGE THE DRILL. - To minimize stalling or breaking through the material, reduce pressure on drill and ease the bit through the last fractional part of the hole. - Large holes (7.9 mm to 12.7 mm) in steel can be made easier if a pilot hole (4 mm to 4.8 mm) is drilled first. - If drilling thin material or material that is prone to splinter, use a wood "back-up" block to prevent damage to the work piece.
+• When drilling, always apply pressure in a straight line with the bit, but do not push hard enough to stall the motor or deflect the bit.

-Hammerdrilling TDCD706 Only

-WARNING: Wear proper respiratory protection.
-Collect residual dust with a vacuum or dust collection system designed for the application.
+• IF THE DRILL STALLS:

+- RELEASE TRIGGER SWITCH IMMEDIATELY, remove drill bit from work, and determine cause of stalling.

+- DO NOT DEPRESS TRIGGER SWITCH ON AND OFF IN AN ATTEMPT TO START A STALLED DRILL-THIS CAN DAMAGE THE DRILL.

+- To minimize stalling or breaking through the material, reduce pressure on drill and ease the bit through the last fractional part of the hole.

+• Large holes 8-13 mm in steel can be made easier if a pilot hole 4-5 mm is drilled first.

+• If drilling thin material or material that is prone to splinter, use a wood "back-up" block to prevent damage to the workpiece.

+Hammer drilling T SFMCD726